 The two of them stood there, embraced for what felt like ages until Ginny finally pulled away and said “Do you need anything?”
 Harry shook his head, wiping his eyes.

 “Do you mind if we just call it a night?”
-He said wearily.
+He asked, his voice cracked and weary.
 Harry had no desire to talk anymore to anyone.
 Ginny nodded and smiled at him before taking him by the hand and leading him upstairs to bed.

 “And the Death Eaters are the winner!”
-Harry heard the announcer say.
+Harry heard the announcer say in a pleasant tone that contradicted the mood.
 “Please land and claim your prize!”
 Harry was suddenly surrounded by at least a dozen masked and hooded men who landed and pointed their wands at Harry.
 Then they spoke in the voice of Narcissa Malfoy and once again he heard “Promise me you’ll find my husband.
 Please!”
 There was then a flash of bright green light and Harry awoke.